Christy-cyber/bikesharing/README.md

   - User type (customer vs. subscriber) trips by gender by weekday

 ## Resources
-- Data Source: 201908-citibike-tripdata.csv (downloaded from: https://s3.amazonaws.com/tripdata/index.html on 18 March 2022)
+- Data Source: 201908-citibike-tripdata.csv (downloaded from https://s3.amazonaws.com/tripdata/index.html on 18 March 2022)
 - Software: Tableau Desktop Public Edition v.
 2021.4.4; Jupyter Notebook v.
 6.4.6

+Tableau was used to create all charts and graphs.

-Jupyter notebook was used to convert the "tripduration" column in the original Excel spreadsheet from an integer to a datetime datatype.
+Jupyter notebook was used to convert data from an integer to a datetime datatype in the "tripduration" column from the original Excel spreadsheet.
 All other column data remained the same.
-The new spreadsheet, which contained the datetime datatype for "tripduration," was named "citibike-trips.csv."
+The new spreadsheet, which contained the datetime datatype for "tripduration," was named "citibike-trips.csv" and was used in these analyses.

 ## Results
+### Tableau NYC Bikeshare Story
+Link to the NYC Bikeshare Story in the NYC_rideshare_Challenge workbook.
+Read through the story created with the five deliverable charts and graphs and two additional original charts. [link to dashboard] (https://public.tableau.com/app/profile/christy2982/viz/NYC_rideshare_Challenge/Story--NYCBikeshareStory)

+### Explanation of the Deliverables

 ## Summary